python/devguide/developer-workflow/development-cycle.rst

 etc.).
 For both rules, only rare exceptions are accepted and **must** be discussed first.

+Back-porting changes reduces the risk of future conflicts.
-Backporting serves dual purposes.
-First, it increases the visibility of documentation changes since most users refer to stable versions at `docs.python.org/3/ <https://docs.python.org/3/>`_ rather than the `docs.python.org/dev/ <https://docs.python.org/dev/>`_ documentation.
+For documentation, it increases the visibility of improvements, since most readers access the `stable documentation <https://docs.python.org/3/>`__ rather than the `development documentation <https://docs.python.org/dev/>`__.
-Second, it minimizes conflicts for future bugfix backports.

-Backporting should target enhancements in documentation and tests for currently **stable** versions, specifically branches in a **bugfix** release cycle or higher.

 A new maintenance branch is normally created when the next feature release cycle reaches feature freeze, i.e. at its first beta pre-release.